 Lint by D.I.
 Jolly

-Leaning back in his chair as far as the chains would allow, Robert realised that the grey box of a room he was in, had a dusty green ceiling.
-Which was a welcome distraction from Frank’s monotone sigh and the words.
+He leaned back in his chair, as far as the chains would allow, Robert realised that the grey box of a room he was in, had a dusty green ceiling.
+Which was a welcome distraction from Frank’s monotone sighs and the words.

 “Alright son, let’s do this one more time, from the top.
 Where were you from 2 am last Wednesday morning?”